apache/spark/docs/sql-ref-syntax-ddl-drop-table.md

 **dbname**

-Database name where table present, if not provided it takes the current Database.
+*Database* name where table present, if not provided it takes the current *Database*.

 **tableName**

-Table to be dropped
+*Table* to be dropped

 **IF EXISTS**

-If specified will not throw exception if table is not present.
+If specified will not throw exception if *table* is not present.

 ### Example